 Late Sri Hansa Panda, who happens to be the Purohit of the then King of Kanika,

 used to graze cattle’s and sheep’s in the land.
 One day Sri Panda was feeling

 experienced a strange unusual feeling within himself.

 Surprisingly on the same night, The Goddess

 “Chandi” appeared in his dream and requested him to take her out of the land.
-There

 It is being said that around forty numbers bullock carts of